The Ultimate Guide on How to Open a Gym or Studio

 A well thought-out business plan is a roadmap that takes you from idea to profitable company.
 It outlines goals and provides you with financial projections and turn-by-turn directions to achieve them.

-This document will assist you in procuring funding as well as a location, as prospective landlords want to make sure your business will be around long-term.
+This document will assist you in procuring funding via a bank or private investors and leasing a space given prospective landlords want to make sure your business will be around long-term.

 If you started with a feasibility study, most of the information in it can be used in your business plan.

-For more on how to write a great business plan, check out our previous post.
+For more on how to write a great business plan, check out our post on how to write a business plan.

 Start-Up Task #2a: Determine Your Business Profile and Concept